crslade/crslade.github.io/_posts/2022-8-20-ruby-on-rails-7-tutorial.md

 author: Christopher Slade
 description: In my Ruby on Rails class, I created a tutorial series to help students to follow to learn Rails.
 tags:
-  - Technology
+  - technology
-  - Rails
+  - rails
-  - Tutorials
+  - tutorials
 ---

 In my Ruby on Rails class, I created a [tutorial series](https://www.youtube.com/playlist?list=PLmz7pZjxnS1XAnpk7lLyCRLbtCYaSNkpE) to help students to follow to learn Rails.
 I know there are a lot of tutorials out there, but a lot of them are done in older versions of Rails.
 There are quite a few breaking changes (like using rails db:migrage intead rake db:migrate), and when you are learning something new this can be really frustrated.